ImawanW/Script_Visualisasi/Readme.txt

 4. In case the files and folders in Github error, You may download the alternative from this link: https://drive.google.com/drive/folders/1_DL7DhIpdWh53IQTvzqVjYYt3wFni7ZN?usp=sharing.
 5. Thank you and have a nice day ^^.

 Ps.
 This is my first time using Github.
 I'll receive and be open to any comments in order to be a better person when using Github.
 Please feel free to contact me by email.
+Disclaimer, this webgis use Indonesia Language.
 Thank you.

 There are some sources that I used in my webgis.
 Thank you for the help—credit to the owner.